What is the Health Care Reform Impact on my Business?

 How do I determine if I am an Applicable Large Employer?

-The guidance provided in the proposed regulations published by the IRS provides this formula: “Calculate the number of full-time employees + the number of full-time equivalents (FTEs) for each month in the preceding calendar year and divide by 12.”
+The guidance provided in the final regulations published by the IRS provides this formula: “Calculate the number of full-time employees + the number of full-time equivalents (FTEs) for each month in the preceding calendar year and divide by 12.”
+Updates for 2015 – Transition Relief rule for employers with at least 50 but fewer than 100 full-time employees

 Who is entitled to health insurance coverage?